ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 **Q:** Does this mod affect in-game cosmetic unlocks and achievement unlocks?

-**A:** No, it only affects your highscore from being recorded whilst the mod is installed.
+**A:** It only affects your highscore from being recorded whilst the mod is installed.

 **Q:** Is this a singleplayer-only mod?

-**A:** No, you can use it in multiplayer but you need to disable the "server-side checksum" setting in the gameplay options menu for the mod to work.
+**A:** You can use it in multiplayer but you need to disable the "server-side checksum" setting in the gameplay options menu for the mod to work.

 **Q:** Is this mod compatible with other mods?